pivotal/docs-tap/app-live-view/install.hbs.md

 <!-- Where are the four packages and why can't I see iterate and full in the list below? -->

-- For the `view` profile, Application Live View installs Application Live View back-end package (`backend.appliveview.tanzu.vmware.com`).
-This installs the Application Live View back-end component with Tanzu Application Platform GUI in `app-live-view` namespace.
+- For the `view` profile, Application Live View installs Application Live View back end package (`backend.appliveview.tanzu.vmware.com`).
+This installs the Application Live View back end component with Tanzu Application Platform GUI in `app-live-view` namespace.

 - For the `run` profile, Application Live View installs Application Live View